Celebrating Over 75 Years of Serving Nevada’s Legal, Business, Government, and Civic Communities

 Mr. Aquino provides preventive advice and daily operations-focused guidance to employers on a variety of topics, including personnel actions, non-compete agreements, compliance with wage and hour law, and employment contracts.
 He has worked extensively with employers of all sizes in a wide range of sectors, including hospitality, entertainment, higher education, healthcare, financial services, retail, gaming, construction, and manufacturing.

-• First-chaired bench trial in breach of contract action involving apportionment of liquidated damages to subcontractor client on a construction project to upgrade a large water reservoir; obtained Court’s rejection of general contractor’s assessment of liquidated damages and award of client’s full requested damages, plus substantial prejudgment interest, attorney’s fees, and costs
+• First-chaired bench trial in breach of contract action involving wrongful apportionment of liquidated damages to subcontractor client on eight-figure public works construction project; obtained Court’s rejection of general contractor’s assessment of liquidated damages, resulting in award of client’s full requested damages, plus substantial prejudgment interest, attorney’s fees, and costs

 • Represented Fortune 10 company in defense of employee whistleblower retaliation claim, first-chairing two-day arbitration hearing resulting in defense award